opentensor/developer-docs/docs/evm-tutorials/examples.md

 ## Available Precompiles

-The following precompiles are available on the Bittensor EVM.
+The following precompiled smart contracts are available on the Bittensor EVM.
+The source code can be found [on GitHub](https://github.com/opentensor/subtensor/blob/main/precompiles).

 Code examples used throughout are provided by OTF, and come from [this repository.](https://github.com/opentensor/evm-bittensor/tree/main/examples)

 <InstallPartial />